fabcoins-dot-info/fabcoins.info/_posts/2015-09-14-new-fabcoin-core-pages.md

 understand the benefits of validating the transactions they receive with their own full nodes.

-If you want to help, please feel free to email the Fabcoin.org documentation maintainer,
+If you want to help, please feel free to email the Fabcoins.info documentation maintainer,
 {{site.text.fabcoins.info_docs_maintainer_email_link}}.

 ## Thank You

-Thank you to everyone who made these pages possible, especially the people who reviewed Fabcoin.org pull requests [1044][], [1009][], [1007][], [966][], [957][], and [869][] as well as the [Fabcoin Foundation][] for their funding of the Fabcoin.org server during the time these pages were written.
+Thank you to everyone who made these pages possible, especially the people who reviewed Fabcoins.info pull requests [1044][], [1009][], [1007][], [966][], [957][], and [869][] as well as the [Fab Foundation][] for their funding of the Fabcoins.info server during the time these pages were written.

 We hope you enjoy the new pages.
 If you see any problems, please don't